Hypatima particulata

 Hypatima particulata is a moth in the family Gelechiidae.
 It was described by Edward Meyrick in 1913.
 It is found in Sri Lanka and Java, Indonesia.

+Description

 The wingspan is 10–12 mm.
 The forewings are grey, irrorated (sprinkled) with whitish and with a series of small dark fuscous spots along the costa, one before the middle rather larger and elongate.
 There is an elongate dark fuscous mark on the fold at two-fifths of the wing and a small dark fuscous spot in the disc at three-fourths, as well as some brownish suffusion and irregular dark fuscous irroration towards the apex.
 The hindwings are dark grey, thinly scaled anteriorly.